xuxiaowei-io/gitaly/doc/PROCESS.md

 than having to wait for the next release, not to add patches which would never be accepted upstream.
 Patches which were not upstreamed yet will not be
-accepted: at no point in time do we want to start maintaining a friendly fork of git.
+accepted: at no point in time do we want to start maintaining a friendly fork of Git.

 In order to add a patch, you can simply add it to the `GIT_PATCHES` array in our `Makefile`.

-Note: while there is only a single git distribution which is distributed across all of GitLab's official distributions, there may be unofficial ones which use a different version of git (most importantly source-based installations).
+Note: while there is only a single Git distribution which is distributed across all of GitLab's official distributions, there may be unofficial ones which use a different version of Git (most importantly source-based installations).
 So even if you add patches to Gitaly's Makefile, you cannot assume that installations will always have these patches.
 As a result, all code which makes use of patched-in features must have fallback code to support the [minimum required Git